replete/biscuitman/README.md

 #### [View demo](https://replete.github.io/biscuitman)

-I didn't feel good about sending 100KB+ for a simple cookie consent solution so I wrote my own in vanilla JS.
-It's around <5kB compressed with brotli.
+I didn't like sending 100KB+ for a simple cookie consent solution so I wrote my own in vanilla JS.
+It's currently **3kB** brotli compressed, including CSS.

-The goal was to make something as small as possible and versatile enough that I could drop it on my optimized sites for basic analytics.
+The goal was to make something as small as possible and versatile enough that I could drop it on my optimized sites for basic use, adhering to GDPR.

 - Stores consent in `localStorage`, exposes in `window.Consent` and through custom events fired on `document`